percona/k8spg-docs/docs/backups-storage.md

                This Secret can store credentials for several repositories presented as separate data keys.

-    4. Create the Secrets object from the Secret configuration file:
+    4. Create the Secrets object from the Secret configuration file.
+Replace the `<namespace>` placeholder with your value:

         ``` {.bash data-prompt="$" }
-        $ kubectl apply -f cluster1-pgbackrest-secrets.yaml
+        $ kubectl apply -f cluster1-pgbackrest-secrets.yaml -n <namespace>
         ```

     5. Update your `deploy/cr.yaml` configuration.
 Specify your GCS credentials